 You will pick up the meat at the processor in Ozark Arkansas.
 Your final bill must be paid before the beef will be released to you.

 You can write a check to Lilybird Ranch.
-Paypal buttons are at bottom of home page in the footer.
-Make sure to pick the correct amount.
+We can bill you via a PayPal invoice.
 Cash is always good, too!

 WHY WE DISCOURAGE BUYING A QUARTER

 One of the reasons we discourage customers from buying a quarter beef is that this is something difficult for the processor to do.
 On half a beef you get to choose most available cuts from the front and the hind quarter.

 With a quarter of beef, you are splitting half a steer.
 Because the cuts of meats in the front half different dramatically from the back half, the cuts are evenly divided between the two to make it fair for both people.